How do I export my Code Signing Certificate from Safari Browser?

 Where are Certificates stored in Safari?

 Unlike every other tech giant, Apple does things differently.
-Therefore, the Safari browser uses the awesome Keychain utility to store and manage digital certificates on the device.
+Therefore, the Safari browser uses the excellent Keychain utility to store and manage digital certificates on the device.

-If you want to see if the code signing certificate is installed on your Apple device, you need to follow the following steps!
+If you want to see if the code signing certificate is installed on your Apple device, follow the following steps!

 Step 1.
 Keychain Access

-As all of your digital certificates are installed in the Keychain Utility; you have to get there first.
+As all your digital certificates are installed in the Keychain Utility, you must get there first.
 To open the keychain utility, go to the Finder window, choose favorites, followed by Applications and Utilities.
 Double-click on the Keychain Access option.

 Step 2.
 Go to Certificates

 The keychain access window will show you various options.
 Choose the login option under the keychain option on the left.
 Then, choose Category on the left and click on Certificates.
-On the right, you will see the certificate if it was installed by you on the PC.
+You will see the certificate on the right if you installed it on the PC.

 Step 3.
 Check the private key

-So far; you can see the certificate that you have installed.
-If you want to see the private key of the certificate, you need to expand it.
-If there is no private key under the certificate, you have to re-key the certificate by reinstalling it.
+So far, you can see the certificate that you have installed.
+If you want to see the certificate’s private key, you need to expand it.
+If there is no private key under the certificate, you must re-key it by reinstalling it.

-Once it is confirmed that the certificate is installed along with the private key, it is time for you to use it and sign the Software made by you.
+Once it is confirmed that the certificate is installed along with the private key, it is time for you to use it and sign the software you made.

 How to Export the Code Signing Certificate on Safari?